 When I grew up, I realized that my favorite cake is nothing more than cookie crumbs mixed with condensed milk and butter.
 That simple and unpretentious but, nevertheless, delicious.

 The first mentions of this dessert can be found in the beginning of XX century.
-It doesn’t mean that kartoshka was never made before, only that the written recipes would be impossible to find in cook books, since it was, initially, a way of utilizing old unsold pastries.
+It doesn’t mean that kartoshka was never made before, only that the written recipes would be impossible to find in cook books.
+Initially, it was a way of utilizing old, unsold pastries.
 Olga Shatunovskaya wrote in her memoirs:

 “Before the revolution in Baku, today’s pastry cost a kopeck [Russian for cent].
 The next day that same pastry would cost half a kopeck.
 On the third day, if it wasn’t sold, all those pastries would be used to make kartoshka-cake.”

-Kartoshka quickly gained popularity among Russian people and found its way into every household.
-The recipe calls for simple ingredients, which was a perfect solution for housewives in the times of food deficit and ration cards.
+Kartoshka quickly gained popularity among Russians and found its way into every household.
+The recipe calls for simple ingredients which was perfect for housewives in the times of food deficit and ration cards.
 When women started making this cake at home, there were no leftover crumbs or cut-offs, of course, so they used biscuits instead.

 - 2 tbsp cognac (optional)

-Place biscuits into blender and pulse until they turn into fine crumbs.
+2. Place biscuits and half the nuts into blender and pulse until they turn into fine crumbs.

-Add melted butter and condensed milk into biscuit-cocoa mixture and mix well until you get dough-like consistency.
-You can add cognac and/or walnuts for added flavor.
+5. Add melted butter and condensed milk into biscuit mixture.
+Mix well until you get dough-like consistency.
+You can add cognac for added flavor.

-Take a little piece of dough at a time and roll it into a ball or oval shaped “potato” to make it look more like a classic version.
+6. Take a scoop of dough (I use ice cream scoop) and roll it into a ball or oval shaped “potato” to make it look more like a classic version.